Analysis | Everything You Need to Know About Trump’s Push for a ‘Special Master’

 The Justice Department argued during the hearing that Trump has no right to a special master review, and that allowing one now would be unprecedented because the seized documents do not belong to him.
 If the judge does entertain his request, they say the appointment of a special master is “unnecessary” given the processes already in place to scan for privilege issues and would get in the way of a parallel intelligence review.
 They’ve also made clear that Trump is too late to stop at least the filter team from looking at documents.
 In an Aug.
 29 filing, DOJ officials wrote the special team had identified a “limited set” of seized materials that “potentially” include information covered by attorney-client privilege, and were figuring out what to do with that.
 The filing didn’t mention executive privilege, but did say that there were other eyes on the documents -- that DOJ and the Office of the Director of National Intelligence (ODNI) were reviewing the classification status of the documents and that, separately, ODNI was analyzing potential national security risks if the classified material found at Mar-a-Lago got out.

-Another layer of review could delay the probe, though it’s not clear how many documents would be at issue.
-Whether a special master is assigned to go through the entire cache of seized records, versus reviewing a smaller subset where Trump and DOJ disagree about what’s privileged, would affect how long the process takes.
-A special master advises a judge, but doesn’t make the final call.
+Cannon’s suggestion that the Supreme Court may need to decide the issue points to the possibility of significant delay in the case.
+That could prove a major setback to the Justice Department, which argued in court that the investigation was urgent and time-sensitive.
+Cannon in the ruling said the exact details of the review process will be decided after both sides submit proposals.
+She asked the Justice Department and Trump’s lawyers to submit candidates for special master by Sept.
+9. A special master advises a judge, but doesn’t make the final call.
 They typically submit a report to the judge with recommendations -- in a case like Trump’s, laying out what they think should happen to disputed documents -- and the parties could then get a chance to weigh in before the judge rules.

 More stories like this are available on bloomberg.com